inrick/podserve/README.md

 Usage
 -----

-Run `podserve` with at least the following flags specified:
+Run `./podserve -help` for all available flags.
+To get started, run `podserve` with at least the following flags specified:

 ```
 ./podserve \